Sbusiso-911/AITeacher/README.md

 If you are running the Android app in an emulator it already points to `http://10.0.2.2:3000`, which maps to the host machine.
-When testing on a physical device you will need to edit `RemoteConversationService` and replace the base URL with your computer's IP address.
+When testing on a physical device set a `REMOTE_BASE_URL` value in your `gradle.properties` to your computer's IP address so the app can find the server.

 ### Getting the Conversation ID